Managing Director & Chief Executive Officer

 Brian was appointed Managing Director & CEO in February 2015.
 Brian joined Westpac as Chief Executive, Australian Financial Services in June 2012 encompassing Westpac Retail & Business Banking, St.George Banking Group and BT Financial Group.

-Brian was appointed Chairman of the Australian Bankers' Association in February 2015.
+Brian is a Director of the Australian Bankers' Association and was formerly the Chairman until December 2015.
 Prior to joining Westpac, Brian spent three years in the UK as CEO for Retail, Wealth and Ulster Bank at the Royal Bank of Scotland Group.
 Prior to that, he spent ten years with Australia and New Zealand Banking Group Limited (ANZ) in Australia in a variety of roles, including his final role as CEO, Australia and Global Segment Lead for Retail and Wealth.
 Before joining ANZ, Brian spent ten years as a financial services consultant in New York, San Francisco, and Melbourne.

 Brian graduated from Princeton University with a degree in European History and is a Chartered Financial Analyst.